CCN-Support/CCN_Wiki/docs/source/hoffman.rst

 The following series of tutorials provide a very basic introduction to file system navigation on unix like systems without any assumptions of prior knowledge on the topics.

 - Listing files & directories, making directories, changing directories, the . and .. directories, pathnames, the "home" directories

     - `Tutorial One <http://www.ee.surrey.ac.uk/Teaching/Unix/unix1.html>`_

--Copying files, moving files, removing files and directories, displaying the contents of a file, searching the contents of a file
+- Copying files, moving files, removing files and directories, displaying the contents of a file, searching the contents of a file

     - `Tutorial Two <http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html>`_

 **List of Utilities Covered**